hbarrien/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    7.6.
 Column-bind the test Subjects, Activity, and Data files
 8. Merge the train and test data tables
 9. Remove Activity NAs reported during the merge
+10. Means and standard deviations data tabe
-10. Extract the means and standard deviations features for each measurement
+   10.1.
+Extract the means and standard deviations features for each measurement
-11. Appropriately label the data set with descriptive variable names
+   10.2.
+Appropriately label the data set with descriptive variable names
-12. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+11. From the means and standard deviations data tabe, create a second, independent tidy data set with the average of each variable for each activity and each subject

 ## Solution R script
 Script name: run_analysis.R